Principle 3 - Act ethically and responsibly

 - When negotiating leases; where a prospective tenant is interested in more than one property owned by different Dexus clients (including Dexus)

 - When executing transactions between Dexus clients (including Dexus)

 - When the personal interests of an employee or director conflict with those of Dexus or its clients

-On a monthly basis, the General Counsel reports to the Board on related party transactions and the Head of Risk & Compliance reports conflicts of interest to the Board Risk Committee each quarter.
+The General Counsel reports to the Board on related party transactions on a monthly basis and the Head of Risk & Compliance reports leasing conflicts of interest to the Board Risk Committee each quarter.